efemboygg/RDPot-of-honey/README.md

 ## ToDo

  - Get it to work
- - Move from SQL to CloudWatch for logs
+ - Move from SQL to CloudWatch/Splunk for logs